-New tutors interview with their preferred sites during Hiring Day and are matched with sites based on site needs and schedule compatibility.
+New tutors interview and are matched with sites based on site needs and schedule compatibility.

-Continuing tutors have the option of returning to their previous site or interviewing for a new assignment.
+Continuing tutors have the option of returning to their previous site or choosing a new assignment.

 Program coordinators and lead tutors are responsible for making final site assignments.

 Tutors and lead tutors are expected to meet the obligations of their work schedule in a timely and consistent manner.
 Planning and debriefing sessions are a mandatory part of all tutors’ schedules.

 There are certain situations in which absences are excused, such as those relating to serious illness, religious holidays, and personal emergencies.
 If a tutor needs to be absent for any of these reasons, he or she should contact his or her lead tutor in advance.
 At the beginning of each semester, lead tutors and their tutors should establish primary and secondary systems of notification.
 Under no circumstances should a lead tutor arrive at a site to find that a tutor is missing without having provided previous notification.Some programs may also require that tutors contact the site directly regarding expected absences.
 Tutors are responsible for knowing their site’s procedures regarding absences.

 - Unexcused Absences